-This module provides an introduction to the principles and techniques used to reconstruct past environments and detect environmental change.
-The underlying theories and ecological principles that enable the interpretation of information from ancient deposits are described.
-The principal dating methods and their limitations are discussed and case studies are used to show how some techniques have been applied to build up a picture of how and why the environment has changed over the past 2.6 million years.
+This module provides an introduction to the principles and techniques used to reconstruct past environments and detect environmental change mostly during the last 2.6 million years, the Quaternary.
+It looks at the history of palaeoecology and the underlying theory and ecological principles that enable the interpretation of information from ancient deposits.
+The primary palaeoecological techniques and their limitations are described.
+Case studies show how some techniques have been applied to provide a range of palaeoenvironmental information.

 Module Co-ordinator: Dr Maarten Blaauw

 Other Contributors: Dr Gill Plunkett; Mr David Brown

 (Image: Northern Iceland, nr Saudarkrokur – M. Blaauw)